 Dr. Buckner’s laboratory focuses on identifying the underlying mechanisms by which the adaptive immune response to self-antigens becomes pathogenic in the setting of human autoimmune disease.
 To this end, Dr. Buckner’s group studies how both regulatory and effector mechanisms are altered in autoimmunity.
 The Buckner group studies the following autoimmune diseases: type 1 diabetes, rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus, and relapsing polychondritis.
 They have extensive experience in MHC class II tetramers, T cell cloning, T and B cell functional assays, and phenotyping of human lymphocytes.

 - Genetic variants associated with autoimmune disease.
 Dr. Buckner’s group has a long-standing interest in determining the functional impact of genetic variants associated with type 1 diabetes and lupus including PTPN22, IL2RA, PTPN2, BANK1, IFIH1 and TYK2.
 Their work has shown that the PTPN22 risk variant alters B cell signaling and B cell development, and their studies of both the IL2RA and the PTPN2 risk variants associated with T1D have demonstrated an association with reduced responsiveness to IL-2 signaling in regulatory T cells in type 1 diabetes and multiple sclerosis.
 Ongoing phenotype-genotype studies are determining the functional impact of additional risk variants, alone and in combination, on specific programs implicated in autoimmune disease.
-The approach in collaboration with Dr. David Rawlings, Seattle Children’s Research Institute, integrates studies of primary human cells from healthy controls and individuals with autoimmune disease, novel mouse models, and innovative gene editing technologies.
+The approach in collaboration with Dr. David Rawlings, Seattle Children’s Research Institute, integrates studies of primary human cells from healthy controls and individuals with autoimmune disease, novel model systems, and innovative gene editing technologies.

 - Cytokine signaling pathways in the development and progression of autoimmune disease.
 The Buckner group’s work on IL-2 signaling highlights the importance of this pathway in the maintenance of FOXP3 expression in regulatory T cells in type 1 diabetes.
 Furthermore, recent work from the Buckner lab has shown that the T cell response to IL-6 signaling is enhanced in type 1 diabetes and relapsing-remitting multiple sclerosis.
 Ongoing studies are investigating how alterations in response to cytokine signaling influence the expansion and persistence of pathogenic autoreactive effector T cells.
 These studies examine the response to cytokine signaling in the context of clinical, genetic and immunologic heterogeneity of human subjects, which is critical for the development of precision medicine for the prevention and treatment of autoimmune disease.